 Corinna Lathan, Ph.
-D. is a member of our Board of Directors and has served on the Nominating and Governance Committee and the Audit Committee since December 28, 2021.
+D. is a member of our Board of Directors and serves as a member of the Nominating and Governance Committee and the Audit Committee.
+She has served on our Board of Directors since December 2021.
 Dr. Lathan has over twenty years of experience as a leader and technology innovator with deep expertise in human-technology interfaces for robotics and mobile technology platforms.
 She co-founded AnthroTronix, a biomedical engineering research and development company that creates diverse products in robotics, digital health, wearable technology, and augmented reality, which she has led as Board Chair and CEO for over 20 years.
 She currently serves on the board of PTC, Inc. (Nasdaq: PTC), a global technology provider of Internet of Things and Augmented Reality platforms, and is a member of its Audit and Cybersecurity Committees.
 In addition, Dr. Lathan previously served as Associate Professor of Biomedical Engineering at The Catholic University of America and as Adjunct Professor of Aerospace Engineering at the University of Maryland, College Park.
 Dr. Lathan holds a Bachelor's degree in Biopsychology and Mathematics from Swarthmore College, a Master's degree in Aeronautics and Astronautics and a Ph.D. in Neuroscience from the Massachusetts Institute of Technology.
 Our Board of Directors has concluded that Dr. Lathan is well-qualified to serve on our Board of Directors because of her more than 20 years of leadership experience as a technology innovator and her significant experience in corporate governance matters and risk management.